githubtraining/write-a-ll-course/responses/09_first-action.md

 Awesome!
 You're probably thinking - how is Learning Lab validating that I did the thing just now!?
 And you have a point.
 With text, it's tricky - so I checked to make sure you wrote more than 5 words, but I'm not checking to see if you wrote anything that makes sense.
 This is a limitation of Learning Lab.

-For now, here are a couple examples of real, human-proofed answers.
+Every comment that I make is an example of a real, human-proofed answer.
 Compare your answer and notice - is yours similar?
 Is it very different?
 What would you change?

-- Link
-- Link
-- Link

 ### Action `type: respond`